 Now let’s get more into the Topaz Studio 2 review.

 The most noticeable difference is the price.
 The original version of Topaz Studio (Classic) was free with paid filters or adjustment add-ons.

 Topaz Studio 2 costs $99.99 (currently on sale for $79.99 at the time of writing this) with all the filters included.
 I think the whole bundle idea is better without having photographers figure out which add-ons they need.
-You can also use coupon code aperlust for a 15% discount.
-Topaz Labs also has a 30 day, no-questions-asked refund policy.
+You can follow this link and use coupon code aperlust for a 15% discount.
+Topaz Labs also has a 30-day, no-questions-asked refund policy.

 Topaz Studio 2 Review and Summary of How It Works

 As soon as you open an image in Topaz Studio 2, you won’t see any sliders to edit your image.
 That’s because you need to add a filter, also known as an adjustment layer, to make changes similar to Photoshop.
 This gives photographers the ability to edit images with non-destructive layers.

 Topaz Studio 2 comes with 25+ filter settings broken into 3 categories: Essential, Creative, and Stylistic.
 All the filters can be applied gradually because you can control their opacitiy.
 They also have blend modes like Photoshop for target adjustments.

 Topaz Studio 2 Essential Filters

 AI Clear is a one-click tool to remove noise in an image.
 There are different presets to remove noise: auto, low, medium, and high.
 If the image becomes too soft with AI Clear, then you can also use its Enhance Sharpness and Recover Details to recover lost detail.